Garage (residential): Common garage sizes in the United States

+These dimensions offer enough space not only for vehicles but also for storage and accessibility.
+Garage sizes may vary depending on design preferences, vehicle types, and additional space requirements.

+Post frame garages

+Often in more rural settings, detached post-frame garages are used to store farm and workshop equipment and can either be cold storage or insulated for warm storage.

 Notable garages

 The first planned private garages appeared long before 1900.
 Early examples of planned public garages appeared at the same time.
 The first recorded public parking garage in the US (Electric Vehicle Company Garage, Chicago) was built in 1898, in the UK (Christal Palace Garage, London) in 1900 and in Germany (Großgarage der Automüller G.m.b.H., Berlin-Wilmersdorf) in 1901.

 Possibly the oldest existing garage in the United Kingdom is in Southport Lancashire.
 It was the first motor house or garage to be depicted in an English motoring journal and was in The Autocar of 7 October 1899.
 It was owned by Dr W.W.
 Barratt, a local doctor and motoring pioneer and specially designed for his house at 29 Park Crescent Hesketh Park.
 A two-storey building that matched the style of the house; the ground floor garage having a concrete floor, heating, electric lighting, an engine pit and was fully equipped.
 The motor house is now in residential use.

 One of the oldest surviving private garages in Germany today is the 1903 finished Automobil-Remise (automobile carriage house) of Villa Esche by Henry van de Velde in Chemnitz.
 Carl Benz, the inventor of the automobile, had a tower built for himself in 1910, on the first floor a room for studying, on the ground floor car parking space.
 It still exists in Ladenburg, Germany.